Reposted after editing by Rexford Dam

 When I arrived at the station, Gary was there already, and also surprisingly, George.
 He was there with a man I did not know.
 The stranger turned out to be a cousin of Jane’s who was also a lawyer.
 We were met by a team of detectives.
 They asked me and Gary to go with them to an interrogation room.
 I held up my hand in a stop sign.
 I asked; “What is my wife being held for, and why am I being treated like a suspect?
 I am here voluntarily, and if you do not answer those two questions, I am not going anywhere except out the exit.
 And after you answer those questions, I demand to see my wife.”

-The detective started getting belligerent, but my lawyer said; “those questions are valid, and if you do not answer, I will have a writ of Habeas Corpus here in under 15 minutes.
+The detective started getting belligerent, but my lawyer said; “those questions are valid, and if you do not answer, I will have a writ of Habeas Corpus here in less than 15 minutes.
 If your answers are not satisfactory I am advising my client to not answer any questions.”

 A captain walked into the lobby just as Gary started his speech and came over to ask if there was any trouble.
 The detective said no trouble and apologized to me by saying; “I’m sorry, I’m just pissed because it is my son’s birthday, and I am missing it with a drunk and disorderly call.”